 As an Oxford Brookes student, much of your on-campus life will be intertwined with the Students' Union.
 This organization is run by students, for students and is the center of campus nightlife and home to Brookes' 70+ active student clubs and societies.
-Some of these clubs include Amnesty International, Choral and Orchestral Society, Politics Society, and many other cultural and special interest groups.
+Some of these clubs include Amnesty International, Choral and Orchestral Society, Politics Society, Road Trip Society (fun!) and many other cultural and special interest groups.
 The Students' Union publishes a free newspaper, "OBScene," that has news and reviews, and will keep you up-to-date on what's going on around campus and in the city of Oxford.
 And don't forget to stop by "The Venue," which hosts several club nights per week and attracts big name bands, such as Franz Ferdinand.

 Right on campus you'll find a well-stocked bookstore, cafes, and shops selling school supplies, snacks magazines, etc. The Headington Shops are just a short walk up the road from Headington Hill campus, where you'll find a pharmacy, supermarkets, gift shops, post office, and much more.

 Oxford Brookes offers everything a student hopes for when they study abroad in England - a true British university experience, top-notch teaching and facilities, full integration with British students, and a multitude of course options.